barrychum/ci-openssh/README.md

-### SSH Server Docker Image
+# SSH Server Docker Image

-This Docker image provides an SSH server that allows secure file copying via SCP.
-It is configured to start an SSH daemon, making it ready to accept SCP connections.

 ![GitHub License](https://img.shields.io/github/license/barrychum/docker-openssh) ![Custom Badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/barrychum/6210ce668e923bd7b478ff9f965debee/raw/8b83476d14cdb3e9c3c0c6e8d39623c4dbf888f7/docker-openssh-build-date-badge.json)

+This repository is intend to be a showcase for a simple Continuous Integration (CI).
+When the code (Dockerfile) to build a docker image for deployment is updated in the main branch, a Github Workflow is triggered to perform a series of actions.

+In this example, the variable VERSION in Dockerfile is used to used as the docker image tag.
+The workflow ensures the required images can be built, and all images are properly built before pushing to the Docker hub image repository.

+The workflow is contructed in steps which can be reused in similar projects by supplying variables and secrets in the repo.
+Secrets are secured properly using repository.

+The Docker image created with this repo works is a SSH server that can be used for copying sensitive information securely via SCP.

-A docker image is available at [stellarhub/openssh](https://hub.docker.com/r/stellarhub/openssh) on Docker Hub.
+The docker image built with the workflow is available at [stellarhub/openssh](https://hub.docker.com/r/stellarhub/openssh) on Docker Hub.

 1. **Create a Dockerfile**: